archiki/ASR-Accent-Analysis/DeepSpeech/README.md

 ```
 python test_contr.py --model-path models/deepspeech_final.pth --test-manifest {desired manifest}.csv --cuda
 ```
 Both these files use `model_modifed.py` which stores the intermediate gradients required for the calculations.
 This model file should reflect in `utils.py`.
 For the purpose of storing the gradient attributions/contributions, the file `data/data_loader.py` is modified to output the file name/ unique ID in each batch.
+Information about our pretrained model and Language Model (LM) used can be found in `models/`.